buildingblocs/site/content/events/june.md

  - question: What if something pops up and I can't make it?
    answer: Please indicate that you are not coming via the lu.ma interface.
  - question: What is a "hackathon"?
 Is it compulsory?
    answer: A hackathon is a competition where you'll have to work in teams to create an application based on a theme provided.
-It's a great way to practice your skills, and as such it is compulsory for all participants.
+It's a great way to practice your skills, however, it is not compulsory to encourage everyone to learn and attend.
  - question: What are the prizes?
 When will I get them?
    answer: We can't divulge any information about the prizes, but they will be given out after the finals, on Friday, 7th June!
  - question: How will the hackathon groups be allocated?
 Can I choose my teammates?